seanmtracey/Heart-Monitor/README.md

 The red dots are the raw data points from the sensors.
 The blue line is the average of these measures, and as a consequence, a measure of the amount of oxygen in your blood.
 The yellow lines are where the code things your heart has had a beat.

 The blue line is inverse from what you may expect from a heart monitor, the lower the linem the more oxygen in your blood, which signifies the heart beat.
 The reason it's inverted is - the bigger the value, the further from the top of the window the point is drawn.
 I'll fix this later.

+There is a BPM measure, but it will print in the console of the Processing window.
+It's basically an extrapolation of the number of yellow lines over time, which is as good a measure as any.